moneroguides/1x02-setting-up-your-own-node/script.md

 The first option we see here enables us to set the location of the blockchain.
 This requires a little thought because the database that contains the monero blockchain is rather large and ever-growing.

-One of the prerequisites for this video was at least 50GB of disk space, this is the minimum required space and would only allow you to download a pruned version of the blockchain, not the entire thing!
+One of the prerequisites for this video was at least 50 GB of disk space, this is the minimum required space and would only allow you to download a pruned version of the blockchain, not the entire thing!

 A pruned node is one with the entire transaction history but only about 1/8th of the details.
 For this reason, not all pruned nodes are created equal and only together can they preserve the transaction history of the entire blockchain